Positioning SharePoint Online and Office 365

 - Authoring and publishing a Site Page

 SharePoint Communication Sites offer you a great way to share information with others in your organization.
 You can share news, reports and other information in a visually attractive format.
-Site designs will allow you to quickly get started with a preconfigured site with the appropriate web parts by default provisioned.
+Site designs allow you to quickly get started with a preconfigured site with the appropriate web parts by default provisioned.

 - Building Portals with SharePoint Communication Sites